 Many thanks to the parishioners who have graciously donated blood at our previous Blood Drives and to those who offered but fell under the requirement margin.
-Our next Blood Drive will be January 29, 2023.
+Our next Blood Drive will be in October 2023.

 Your blood donations make it possible for us to continue our Blood Assurance Program.
-Please contact Susan Hankel in the Church Office if you or a family member receives a blood transfusion or blood products, and we will contact OLOL to give credits to their account.
+Please contact Donna Lambert in the Church Office if you or a family member receives a blood transfusion or blood products, and we will contact OLOL to give credits to their account.

 Blood Donation Requirements